mitranim/fpx/docs/html/partials/bool.md

 Aliases: `truthy`, `bool`.

 Same as `!!` or `Boolean`.
-Sometimes useful in function composition.
+Sometimes useful with higher-order functions.

 ```js
 truthy(null)